Rthompson2548/hex-code-generator/README.md

 # Hex Palette Generator by Reilly Thompson

 ## Description

-This project uses a JavaScript library to generate analogous colors from a hex code value, and provides a copyable hex code and a tint percentage for each.
+The Hex Palette Generator allows users to create analogous color schemes from a provided hex code value.
+The colors are displayed in cards on the user interface, which include information about their tint values going from lightest to darkest from the original color.
+Furthermore, the cards display their hex code values, which are copyable upon clicking the clipboard icon.

 Hosted on Vercel at https://hex-code-generator.vercel.app/